VRConservation/ywabook/4_geospatial.md

 The majority of datasets were downloaded from the Sierra Nevada Regional Resource Kit but others came from FRAP and national level datasets {cite}`resourcekit`. **Other Citations**.
 In general risk for any of the analyses increased moving from lower to higher elevations and agricultural to forested systems.
 Not surprising since we were were relying on datasets largely focused on fire and forest, but not great for the communities in the extreme northeast of county such as Camptonville, Dobbins, and Brownsville.
 Other datasets are cited in each section or within each figure below in the text.

-### Egress risk
+### Egress Rsk
-The egress risk analysis did not work well with the suitability modeler tool so we weighted and added the rasters together using Python and a Jupyter notebook ({numref}`egress`).
+The egress risk analysis did not work well with the suitability modeler tool so we weighted and added the rasters together using Python and a Jupyter notebook.
 The rasters and percent weighting were as follows

 - Distance to cell tower (20%)
 - Annual burn probability (40%)